 Toxic components

-All parts of the plant are toxic to birds, as they contain fourteen different pyridine alkaloids.
+All parts of the lobelia plant are toxic to birds, as they contain fourteen different pyridine alkaloids and volatile oils.

 - tremors